Operation Diver: Technological advances

-By mid-August 1944, the threat was all but overcome by the expedited arrival of two enormously effective electronic aids for anti-aircraft guns, the first developed by the Radiation Laboratory at the Massachusetts Institute of Technology (MIT Rad Lab) radar-based automatic gunlaying (using, among others, the SCR-584 radar) and the proximity fuze.
+By mid-August 1944, the threat was all but overcome by the expedited arrival of two enormously effective electronic aids for anti-aircraft guns, the first developed by the Radiation Laboratory at the Massachusetts Institute of Technology (MIT Rad Lab) radar-based automatic gun-laying (using, among others, the SCR-584 radar) and the proximity fuze.
 Both of these had been requested by Anti-Aircraft Command and arrived in numbers, starting in June 1944, just as the guns reached their free-firing positions on the coast.
-Seventeen per cent of all flying bombs entering the coastal gun belt were destroyed by guns in the first week on the coast.
+Seventeen percent of all flying bombs entering the coastal gun belt were destroyed by guns in the first week on the coast.
 This rose to 60 per cent by 23 August and 74 per cent in the last week of the month, when on one day 82 per cent were shot down.
 The rate increased from one V-1 for every 2,500 shells fired to one for every hundred.